 - After about 30 seconds, I begin pouring the water over the grounds in a circular motion without touching the side.

-- I now make coffee using a digital scale and will use either a 15:1 or 16:1 ratio of water to beans.
+- I now make coffee using a digital food scale and will use either a 15:1 or 16:1 ratio of water to beans.
 For example, I will add a total of 320 grams of water for 20 grams of coffee (this includes the water used to bloom).

 Tip: to make more than one cup of pour over coffee you can brew it into a small carafe.